frederick-vs-ja/Quuxplusone-blog/_posts/2022-01-07-memcached-interview-solution.md

 ready-made addition subroutine in the form of `incr`.
 So I'll just build on top of that.
 Ah, but instead of adding a constant to `x`'s value, we need to add `x`'s value to itself... and the whole thing needs to be atomic.
 Let's look at how the locking works..."
-They spend all three hours getting deeper and deeper down various rabbit holes, and never produce anything that works.
+They spend all three hours [UPDATE: <a href="https://news.ycombinator.com/item?id=31065845">one hour</a>] getting deeper and deeper down various rabbit holes, and never produce anything that works.
 Candidates in this group don't get hired.